 For Gateway-Cached volumes, where your volume data is already stored in Amazon S3, snapshots can be used to preserve versions of your data.
 You can create a new Gateway-Cached volume from a snapshot stored in Amazon S3 in the event you need to recover a prior version.
 Because Gateway-Cached volumes store your primary data in Amazon S3, when creating a new volume from a snapshot, your on-premises gateway keeps the snapshot data in Amazon S3 where it becomes the primary data for your new volume.

 Snapshots can be initiated on a scheduled or ad-hoc basis.
 When taking a new snapshot, only the data that has changed since your last snapshot is stored.
-If you have a volume with 100 GBs of data, but only 5 GBs of data have changed since your last snapshot, only the 5 additional GBs of snapshot data will be stored in Amazon S3.
+If you have a volume with 100 GB of data, but only 5 GB of data have changed since your last snapshot, only the 5 additional GB of snapshot data will be stored in Amazon S3.
 When you delete a snapshot, only the data not needed for any other snapshot is removed.

-Watch this video to learn how you can get started today using the AWS Storage Gateway.
+Watch this video to learn how you can get started today using the AWS Gateway-Cached Volumes configuration.